lifediscoveringofficial-arch/aster-os/specifications/013_DECISION.md

 Protect future choices.

-Preserve flexibility.

-Avoid unnecessary commitments.
+Avoid unnecessary constraints.

-Freedom is a strategic asset.

-Options have value even when unused.
+Maintain flexibility.

+Freedom creates opportunity.

+Opportunity creates flourishing.

 ---

 # Anti-Fragility

-Prefer decisions that become stronger after small failures.
+Prefer choices that become stronger through small mistakes.

-Avoid systems that collapse after one mistake.

-Small failures teach.
+Small failures educate.

 Large failures destroy.

-Learn while the cost is small.
+Learn while the cost is low.

 ---

-# Skin In The Game

-Give greater weight to evidence from people who bear the consequences of their decisions.

-Separate opinion from accountability.

-Reality rewards accountability.

----

 # Independent Thinking

-Popularity does not produce truth.
+Popularity is not evidence.

-Authority does not produce truth.
+Authority is not evidence.

-Confidence does not produce truth.
+Confidence is not evidence.

+Virality is not evidence.

-Only evidence increases confidence.
+Only reliable evidence deserves confidence.

 Think independently.